realliyifei/mac-karabiner-chinese-punctuations-to-halfwidth-forms/README.md

-# Mac Karabiner Chinese Punctuations to Halfwidth Forms
+# Chinese Punctuations to Halfwidth Forms (Mac Karabiner)

 When using Chinese in markdown and code, to speed the format switch of the halfwidth/fullwidth input, we can map each inputting punctuation to its halfwidth form by pressing function key `fn`.